Information technology -- Multimedia framework (MPEG-21) -- Part 2: Digital Item Declaration

 - Model: The Digital Item Declaration Model describes a set of abstract terms and concepts to form a useful model for defining Digital Items.

 - Representation: The Digital Item Declaration Language (DIDL) is based upon the terms and concepts defined in the above model.
 It contains the normative description of the syntax and semantics of each of the DIDL elements, as represented in XML.
+This section also contains some short non-normative examples for illustrative purposes.

 - Detailed Examples: Illustrative (non-normative) examples of DIDL documents are provided to aid in understanding the use of the specification and its potential applications.